Dlucic01/Api-Project/README.md

 Core directory holds all core files such as:

-config/SQLConnection.php - holds information for mysql username and password, config/config.php - holds database name bin - used for uploading fake Meals, Categories, Tags, Ingredients and for adding joins
+<p>config/SQLConnection.php - holds information for mysql username and password,</p>
+<p>config/config.php - holds database name</p>
+<p>bin - used for uploading fake Meals, Categories, Tags, Ingredients and for adding joins</p>

 src directory contains Model and Controller